singhj775/OneDrive-Hybrid-Toolkit/README.md

 ```
 🔐 Administrator rights required: The script will auto-relaunch as Admin if needed.

-🚀 How to Use This Tool (3 Easy Steps)
-Save the File: Make sure the OneDrive-Hybrid-Toolkit.ps1 file is saved to your computer (e.g., on your Desktop or in your Downloads folder).
-Run as Administrator:
-Right-click on the OneDrive-Hybrid-Toolkit.ps1 file.
-Select "Run with PowerShell".
-If a blue window pops up asking for permission, click "Yes".
-(The tool needs Administrator permission to make system changes).
-Use the Menu: A simple, numbered menu will appear on your screen.
-Just type the number of the option you want and press Enter.

 | Option | Feature Name | What it does (Plain English) |
 | :--- | :--- | :--- |